-21. COMMUNICATION OF POLICY
+20. COMMUNICATION OF POLICY

-- This Policy is communicated to parents at least annually. - The Policy is available on the College website and by request from the College office. - The arrangements for Safeguarding are discussed with pupils on several occasions throughout the academic year - Tutors are asked to evaluate the effectiveness of this communication - All staff of the College (teaching and non-teaching) attend a Safeguarding briefing annually - All new members of the College attend a safeguarding briefing - All short term staff or temporary members of staff and volunteers are made aware of the Safeguarding procedures at the College.
-(Appendix 4) - All staff are issued with a copy of the Safeguarding Policy and are asked to acknowledge its receipt and contents.
+- This Policy is sent to all new parents and to all other parents at least every two academic years. - The Policy is available on the College website and by request from the College office. - The arrangements for Safeguarding are discussed with pupils on several occasions throughout the academic year - Class teachers are asked to evaluate the effectiveness of this communication. - All staff of the College (teaching and non-teaching) attend a Safeguarding briefing annually - All new members of the College attend a safeguarding briefing - All temporary members of staff and volunteers attend a safeguarding and child protection briefing - All staff are issued with a copy of the Safeguarding Policy and are asked to acknowledge its receipt and contents.

-22. PROCESS OF REVIEW
+21. PROCESS OF REVIEW

 - The Safeguarding Team will monitor the operation of this policy and its procedures. - The Safeguarding Team will undertake an annual review of the policy and will ensure that any gaps or weaknesses in regard to Child protection arrangements are addressed without delay.
 Lessons learnt will be incorporated to strengthen the policy and procedures. - The College will maintain the Safeguarding proforma as required by the Education and Training Inspectorate (ETI).
 This will be maintained as a live document. - The Regulation and Quality Improvement Authority (RQIA) inspect the Boarding Department annually.
 The inspection includes a focus on safeguarding. - The College may review this policy at any stage during the academic year if its contents need to be updated as a matter of urgency.
-The most up to date version of any policy may be requested from Front of House.
+Parents will be informed that the updated version is available on the website.